aantti/mcp-netbird/README.md

 To add new tools:

 1. Create a new file in `tools` (e.g., `tools/users.go`), possibly use existing code as a template
-2. Add API route specifics to the new file
+2. Add API route and response specifics to the new file
 3. Add the tool to `func newServer()` in `cmd/main.go`

 ## Usage